aarnipavlidi/random-dog-api/README.md

 REACT_APP_APOLLO_SERVER_URL=<your_backend_url_here>
 ```

 Variable value can look for example: `http://localhost:4000/`, where "4000" is the port number.
-Make sure that you are placing variable inside the `client` folder root and file has be saved as `.env.development`.
+Make sure that you are placing variable inside the `client` folder root and file has to be saved as `.env.development`.

 Also in the backend side (`server` folder), you need two (2) following variables: